marinednadude/Jonah-Ventures-Library-Preparation/protocol_libprep_metag_illumina.md

 ### Summary

-This is protocol used by [Jonah Ventures](https://jonahventures.com/) to prepare next generation amplicon/metabarcoding sequencing libraries from NOAA PMEL OME PCR product.
-PCR plates are first cleaned using Exo1/SAP, then barcoded using unique, sample specific Illumina Nextera Unique Dual Indices (2x 10bp), then pooled using mag-bind normalization, and the sequenced on a NovaSeq 6000 using the SP Reagent Kit v1.5 (500 cycles) (cat# 20028402).
-Importantly, this standard two steo PCR sequencing library preparation methodology allows for the reuse of indices across multiple markers per sample, enabling 4 plates x 96 samples x 5-8 markers = 1,920-3,071 total libraries with far greater than 100K sequence read depth.
+This protocol is used by [Jonah Ventures](https://jonahventures.com/) to prepare next-generation amplicon/metabarcoding sequencing libraries from  NOAA PMEL OME PCR1 products.
+PCR plates are first cleaned using Exo1/SAP, then barcoded using unique, sample-specific Illumina Nextera Unique Dual Indices (2x 10bp), pooled using mag-bind normalization, and sequenced on a NovaSeq 6000 using the SP Reagent Kit v1.5 (500 cycles) (cat# 20028402).
+Importantly, this standard two-step PCR sequencing library preparation methodology allows for the reuse of indices across multiple markers per sample, enabling 4 plates x 96 samples x 5-8 markers = 1,920-3,071 total libraries with far greater than 100K sequence read depth.

 ### Method description and rationale

-Advantages to this protocol include ease of use leveraging commercially available Illumina sequencing kits and indices as well as the ability to sequence across the tree of life with a multi-marker approach with up to 384 samples x 8 markers simultaneously.
-This protocol's steps include: _PCR Amplicon Cleanup_, _Barcoding/Indexing PCR_, _PCR Normalization and Pooling_ and _Sequencing_.
+Advantages to this protocol include ease of use, leveraging commercially available Illumina sequencing kits and indices, as well as the ability to sequence across the tree of life with a multi-marker approach with up to 384 samples x 8 markers simultaneously.
+This protocol's steps include: _PCR Amplicon Cleanup_, _Barcoding/Indexing PCR_, _PCR Normalization and Pooling_, and _Sequencing_.
-NOAA PMEL OME conducts eDNA sample collection, filtration, extraction, and PCR amplification prior to this protocol (See our NOAA PMEL OME [Methods](https://zenodo.org/communities/noaa_ome)).
-Plates of PCR product are shipped on dry ice to Jonah Ventures in Boulder, CO, USA where they are processed using this protocol by the sequencing company.
-PCR product is first cleaned to remove excess primers and dNTPs using an Exo1/SAP clean up protocol.
-Cleaned PCR product is then indexed through a second barcoding PCR step using Illumina Nextera UDI indices.
-Indexed PCR product is then normalized using mag-bind normalization and then pooled by even volume (and concentration) into a final pooled library.
+NOAA PMEL OME conducts eDNA sample collection, filtration, extraction, and PCR1 amplification before this protocol (See our NOAA PMEL OME [Methods](https://zenodo.org/communities/noaa_ome)).
+Plates of PCR1 product are shipped on dry ice to Jonah Ventures in Boulder, CO, USA, where they are processed using this protocol by the sequencing company.
+PCR1 product is first cleaned to remove excess primers and dNTPs using an Exo1/SAP cleanup protocol.
+Cleaned PCR1 product is then indexed through a second barcoding PCR step using Illumina Nextera UDI indices.
+Indexed PCR2 product is then normalized using mag-bind normalization and then pooled by even volume (and concentration) into a final pooled library.
 The library is then sequenced on an Illumina NovaSeq 6000 at the Texas A&M Agrilife Genomics and Bioinformatics Sequencing Core using the SP Reagent Kit v1.5 (500 cycles).
-Raw sequence data are demultiplexed by the sequencing core.
+The sequencing core demultiplexes raw sequence data.
 And downstream bioinformatics is conducted via [REVAMP](https://github.com/McAllister-NOAA/REVAMP).

-This protocol is less detailed than our typical protocols as we do not conduct this protocol ourselves.
+This protocol is less detailed than our typical protocols, as we do not conduct this protocol ourselves.
 However, we capture the necessary [FAIRe](https://fair-edna.github.io/) relevant information.

 ### Spatial coverage and environment(s) of relevance